 In 2008 she earned a Master of Science degree in TCM from the American College of Traditional Chinese Medicine, in San Francisco, California.
 She has studied both Chinese herbal medicine and Western herbalism, and focuses on bioregional plant medicine in her practice.
-Currently, she is a practitioner and workshop leader, at Maha Rose Center for Healing, in Brooklyn, N.Y.
+Currently, she is a practitioner in the San Francisco Bay area.
 In addition she has created Dreamers and Diviners, formally Greenpoint Apothecary, a line of hand crafted, small batch herbal products for magical and medicinal use.

 Sylvia Victor Linsteadt is a writer, artist, and certified animal tracker.

 Her work—both fiction and non-fiction—explores the tenets of deep ecology